3Thiago/bitcoinista/README.md

 ### Manual transaction ###

 If no bitcoin URI is in the clipboard Bitcoinista will ask you to enter the address to send to and the amount you wish to send.
+If you enter a dollar sign before or after your amount, like `$5` or `1.25 $`, the amount will be converted using the current exchange rate.

 ## Features ##